Reframing App

 The rewritten (reframed) thought takes a more open-minded and curious approach, recognizing that there could be multiple reasons for the other person's behavior and seeking out clarification rather than jumping to a negative conclusion.
 This reframed thought is less likely to lead to misunderstandings or conflicts in the relationship.

-CBT App
+Reframing App